muhammad-majadly/Aspect-Extraction-Dataset/README.md

 # Aspect Extraction Dataset for Scientific Papers

-This repository contains an annotated dataset for aspect extraction in scientific papers, specifically designed for tasks in natural language processing and machine learning research.
-The dataset includes labeled sentences from a collection of papers in the fields of Computer Science and Electrical Engineering.
-The aim of this dataset is to support research in aspect-based summarization, sentiment analysis, and other NLP tasks.
+This dataset contains annotated scientific sentences for aspect extraction in research papers, focusing on peer review aspects.
+The sentences are labeled according to the following aspects: contribution, motivation, experimental claims, claims support, or none.
+The dataset comprises sentences from a collection of papers in the fields of Computer Science and Electrical Engineering.

 ## Table of Contents
 - [Dataset Overview](#dataset-overview)